texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 **Notes**

 You can still interact with widgets outside the message box.
 If you do not want this, then you should e.g. place a semi-transparent black panel behind the message box that fills the entire screen, and then remove it again when the window is closed.

+The message box is a child window that remains in the main window.
+TGUI only renders to the window attached to the gui, if you instead want a new dialog window then it might be a better choice to use [tiny file dialogs](https://sourceforge.net/projects/tinyfiledialogs/) or [Portable File Dialogs](https://github.com/samhocevar/portable-file-dialogs).

 When the TextureTitleBar property is set in the renderer, the TitleBarColor renderer property will be ignored.